nvim-treesitter/nvim-treesitter/README.md

 We are looking for maintainers to add more parsers and to write query files for their languages.
 Check our [tracking issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/2282) for open language requests.

+For related information on the supported languages, including related plugins, see [this wiki page](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Supported-Languages-Information).

+<details><summary><strong>Click to see supported languages:</strong></summary>

 <!--This section of the README is automatically updated by a CI job-->
 <!--parserinfo-->
 - [x] [astro](https://github.com/virchau13/tree-sitter-astro) (maintained by @virchau13)